willnorris/imageproxy/readme.md

-# go-imageproxy #
+# imageproxy #

-go-imageproxy is a caching image proxy server written in golang.
+imageproxy is a caching image proxy server written in golang.
 It supports dynamic image resizing and URL whitelisting.

 This project was inspired by, and is designed to be an alternative to,